- 1

 5.1.2 What to do about multicollinearity

-1. Drop one of the correlated predictors — if two predictors carry nearly the same information, keep the one with stronger theoretical justification or cleaner interpretability.
-This is often the right call during selection anyway.
+- Drop one of the correlated predictors — keep the one with stronger theoretical justification or cleaner interpretability.

-3. Use a penalized regression (Ridge, Lasso) — these methods tolerate collinearity better than OLS by accepting a small bias in exchange for substantially lower variance.
+- Use penalized regression (Ridge, Lasso) — these accept a small bias in exchange for substantially lower variance.
 Outside this course’s scope, but worth knowing.

 6 Forecasting with Regression